Warning

 • video_stream_encoder=0

-• */media/*=2: Logs from the user media and device capture.
+• */media/*=2: logs from the user media and device capture.

-• tls*=1: Establishment of SSL/TLS connections.
+• tls*=1: establishment of SSL/TLS connections.

 See below for a full example command that can be copy-pasted.